Gamma - research and innovation

 The buildings have been described as spectacular and functional, with flexibility one of the keywords guiding their design.
-They are conceived as being adaptable to the wishes of the tenants or the demands of certain research, with interiors that can be described as open-plan laboratories.
+They are adaptable to the wishes of the tenants or the demands of certain research, with interiors that can be described as open-plan laboratories.

-Apart from specific research premises, there will be a café, a reception with caretaker services, staff rooms, component storage space, a recycling station and a conference facility.
+Apart from specific research premises, there is a café, a reception with caretaker services, staff rooms, component storage space, a recycling station and a conference facility.

 |Location||At the north-eastern edge of the Solna Campus along Solnavägen and Tomtebodavägen|